SamWindell/Signet/docs/usage.md

 ## seamless-loop
 ### Description:
-SeamlessLoop: turns the files(s) into seamless loops by crossfading a given percentage of audio from the start of the file to the end of the file.
+Turns the files(s) into seamless loops by crossfading a given percentage of audio from the start of the file to the end of the file.
 Due to this overlap, the resulting file is shorter.

 ### Usage:
   `seamless-loop` `[OPTIONS]` `[crossfade-percent]`